lequant40/portfolio_allocation_js/README.md

   Introduced by Martin Young in the research paper [A Minimax Portfolio Selection Rule with Linear Programming Solution](http://www.jstor.org/stable/2634472), the minimax portfolio uses the minimum return as a measure of risk instead of the variance as in the Markowitz framework.

 - Random portfolio
-  A random portfolio, while not directly usable to allocate assets in real-life, can be used to benchmark the performances of portfolio allocation strategies, as pioneered by Ronald J. Surz in the article [Portfolio Opportunity Distributions](https://doi.org/10.3905/joi.3.2.36) and latter complemented by Patrick Burns in the article [Random Portfolios for Performance Measurement](https://doi.org/10.1007/3-540-36626-1_11).
+  Random portfolios are generally used to benchmark the performances of portfolio allocation and optimization algorithms, as pioneered by Ronald J. Surz in the article [Portfolio Opportunity Distributions](https://doi.org/10.3905/joi.3.2.36) and latter complemented by Patrick Burns in the article [Random Portfolios for Performance Measurement](https://doi.org/10.1007/3-540-36626-1_11).

+- Maximum Sharpe ratio (MSR), a.k.a.
+(Lintner) tangency portfolio
+  Introduced by John Lintner in the research paper [The Valuation of Risk Assets and the Selection of Risky Investments in Stock Portfolios and Capital Budgets](https://www.jstor.org/stable/1924119), the MSR portfolio possesses the highest Sharpe ratio among all the mean-variance efficient portfolios.

-- Numerical optimization portfolio
+- Random subspace mean-variance optimization portfolio (RSO-MVO)
-  When no specific numerical algorithm exist to solve a particular portfolio allocation problem, generic numerical optimization algorithms must be used instead (e.g., grid search on the simplex).
+  Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and first formally studied by [Benjamin J. Gillen](http://www.its.caltech.edu/~bgillen/index.htm) in the research paper [Subset Optimization for Asset Allocation](http://www.its.caltech.edu/~bgillen/papers/Subsets.pdf), the RSO-MVO portfolio combines the usage of a [random subspace optimization method](https://en.wikipedia.org/wiki/Random_subspace_method) with a mean-variance optimization method.

 ### Misc. helper algorithms
 - Portfolio weights rounding
-  The rounding algorithm described in the research paper [Rounding on the standard simplex: Regular grids for global optimization](https://doi.org/10.1007/s10898-013-0126-2) from Immanuel M. Bomze and al. allows to compute real-life portfolio weights from the theoretical portfolio weights obtained from any portfolio allocation algorithm.
+  The portfolio weights obtained through a portfolio optimization algorithm are usually provided with several digits after the decimal point.
+For any practical usage, these theoretical weights need to be rounded off, which can be done thanks to the algorithm described in the research paper [Rounding on the standard simplex: Regular grids for global optimization](https://doi.org/10.1007/s10898-013-0126-2) from Immanuel M. Bomze and al..

-- Mean-variance efficient frontier and corner portfolios computation, through the Markowitz critical line algorithm
+- Mean-variance efficient frontier and corner portfolios computation
-  The set of all mean-variance efficient portfolios (the mean-variance efficient frontier), as well its generating discrete set (the set of corner portfolios) can be efficiently computed by a specialized algorithm developped by Harry M. Markowitz.
+  The set of all mean-variance efficient portfolios (the mean-variance efficient frontier), as well its generating discrete set (the set of corner portfolios) can be efficiently computed thanks to a specialized algorithm developped by Harry M. Markowitz: [the critical line method](https://web.stanford.edu/~wfsharpe/mia/opt/mia_opt3.htm).

+- Generic random subspace optimization method
+  As a direct extension of the RSO-MVO method, a generic random subspace optimization method has been implemented and is usable with any portfolio optimization method.

+- Generic numerical optimization algorithms
+  When no specialized numerical algorithm exist to solve a particular portfolio optimization problem, a slow-but-always-working solution is to use generic numerical optimization algorithms instead (e.g., grid search on the simplex).

 ## Usage